mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/common_concepts_and_interfaces.md

 #### Chunk

-A node of the class [Chunk](http://127.0.0.1:63320/node?ref=r%3Af7764ca4-8c75-4049-922b-08516400a727%28com.mbeddr.core.base.structure%29%2F7139820346881560230) has several properties: it has a name, acts as a scope provider for elements, can import other elements or vice versa.
-It also integrates with the tree view and provides a graph of all the chunk hierarchy including imports.
+A node of the class [Chunk](http://127.0.0.1:63320/node?ref=r%3Af7764ca4-8c75-4049-922b-08516400a727%28com.mbeddr.core.base.structure%29%2F7139820346881560230) has several properties: it has a name, acts as a scope provider for elements, and can import other elements or vice versa.
+It also integrates with the tree view and provides a graph of all the chunk hierarchy, including imports.
 It also detects dependency cycles.

 Example: